coderholic/pyradio/README.md

 MPV and MPlayer, when started, use their saved (or default) volume level to play any multimedia content.
 Fortunately, this is not the case with VLC.

-This introduces a problem to **PyRadio**: every time we change a station (i.e restart playback), even though we may have already set the volume to a desired level, the playback starts at the player's default level.
+This introduces a problem to **PyRadio**: every time a user plays a station (i.e restarts playback), even though he may have already set the volume to a desired level, the playback starts at the player's default level.

-The way to come around it, is to save our desired volume level in a way that it will be used by the player whenever is restarted.
+The way to come around it, is to save the desired volume level in a way that it will be used by the player whenever it is restarted.

 This is done by typing "***v***" right after setting a desired volume level.